 Mile Marker 328 – John Coffee Memorial Bridge

-We loved the history on this bridge not to mention the tiny little beach area where the “sand” is all shells.
+We loved the history of this bridge not to mention the tiny little beach area where the “sand” is all shells.
 Tiny little shells cover the whole thing.
 Spanning the Tennessee River, this bridge makes the crossing seem insignificant.
-In the heyday of the Old Trace (1780s-1820s), the Tennessee River was a major obstacle for travelers.
+In the heyday of the Old Trace (the 1780s-1820s), the Tennessee River was a major obstacle for travelers.
 George Colbert operated a ferry to assist travelers in the early 1800s.
 Before that time, or to avoid the toll, travelers swam across the river.